varun-st/Udaan-HouseKeeping/README.md

 # Udaan-HouseKeeping

+A small web application based on Flask built for a 90-Minute Hackathon for Udaan Recruitment Process.

 # To Start the Server

 If you are using Ubuntu Terminal, go to the path the file is located in and type